Hybrid Adaptation Model: Strength + Endurance Together

 This is where the Hybrid Adaptation Model comes in.

-It’s a framework for organizing training so multiple physical qualities can develop together without constantly interfering with each other.
+It's a framework for building strength and endurance together, organizing training so multiple physical qualities develop at once without constantly interfering with each other.
+Athletes who want programming built around this model can explore our CF ONE hybrid training programs.

 What Hybrid Adaptation Really Means